INI-CET Exam: Eligibility Criteria & Participating Institutes

 Indian citizens must meet the following eligibility criteria to appear for the INI-CET exam:

 Candidates must have an NMC/MCI-recognised MBBS degree to apply for INI-CET.
-They must have completed a 12-month compulsory rotary practical training or internship on or before January 31, 2026.
+They must have completed a 12-month compulsory rotary practical training or internship before applying for the INI CET exam 2026.

 If you are a general, OBC, or EWS candidate, you must have scored a minimum of 55% aggregate marks in the MBBS or BDS degree.
 However, for SC and ST, the minimum requirement is 50%.
 The minimum aggregate marks for PwBD candidates are also the same, based on their category.